gcapes/git-course/_episodes/02-local.md

 > ## Why use the command line?
 > There are lots of graphical user interfaces (GUIs) for using Git: both stand-alone
-> and integrated into IDEs (e.g. MATLAB, Rstudio).
+> and integrated into IDEs (e.g. MATLAB, Rstudio, PyCharm).
 > We are deliberately not using a GUI for this course because:
 >
 > * you will have a better understanding of how the git comands work